Medically reviewed by Drugs.com. Last updated on July 1, 2020.

-A broken wrist or broken hand is a break or crack in one or more of the bones of your wrist or hand.
+A broken wrist is a break or crack in one or more of the bones of your wrist.
 The most common of these injuries occurs in the wrist when people try to catch themselves during a fall and land hard on an outstretched hand.

-Risk factors for a broken wrist or broken hand range from participation in certain sports — such as in-line skating or snowboarding — to having a condition in which bones become thinner and more fragile (osteoporosis).
+You may be at higher risk of a broken wrist if you participate in sports like in-line skating or snowboarding, or if you have a condition in which bones become thinner and more fragile (osteoporosis).

-It's important to treat a broken (fractured) wrist or hand as soon as possible.
+It's important to treat a broken wrist as soon as possible.
 Otherwise, the bones might not heal in proper alignment, which might affect your ability to do everyday activities, such as writing or buttoning a shirt.
 Early treatment will also help minimize pain and stiffness.

 Your wrist is made up of eight small bones (carpal bones) plus two long bones in your forearm — the radius and the ulna.
 The most commonly injured carpal bone is the scaphoid bone, located near the base of your thumb.

 The distal radius fracture is one of the most common fractures of the wrist.
 It usually occurs when people fall on an outstretched hand.